☀︎

 Cory Doctorow is a Canadian-British blogger, journalist, and science fiction author who served as co-editor of the blog Boing Boing.
 He is an activist in favour of liberalising copyright laws and a proponent of the Creative Commons organization, using some of its licences for his books.
 Some common themes of his work include digital rights management, file sharing, and post-scarcity economics.

-He’s been on quite a roll over the years, and certainly contributed substantially to our understanding of the issues related to the subject of the ethical computing and this site.
-Let’s look at a few important essays of his.
+He’s been on quite a roll over the years, and certainly contributed substantially to our understanding of the issues related to the subject of trustworthy technology, ethical computing and this site.
+Let’s look at a few important essays of his that have crystallized our (previously vague) thoughts in a number of areas.

 2012, The War on General-Purpose Computing